 HEAD COACH GREG GORAL

-Greg Goral was named the 12th head coach of the Campbell volleyball program on December 10, 2012.
-He comes to Buies Creek after spending the past five seasons on the staff at Morehead State, where he helped turn the Eagles into an Ohio Valley Conference power.
+Goral was named the 12th head coach of the Campbell volleyball program on December 10, 2012.
+He came to Buies Creek after spending five seasons on the staff at Morehead State, where he helped turn the Eagles into an Ohio Valley Conference power.

-“Greg has coached, recruited and been a part of four championship teams at Morehead State,” said Roller.
+“Greg has coached, recruited and been a part of four championship teams at Morehead State,” said Campbell’s Director of Athletics Bob Roller.
 “I am confident that he will bring this winning attitude to our team.
-He has coached at four NCAA Division I programs in preparation for this opportunity, and we are excited to see our volleyball team show rapid improvement in 2013."
+He has coached at four NCAA Division I programs in preparation for this opportunity, and we are excited to see our volleyball team show rapid improvement during his tenure.”

 Goral has experience in turning around programs during his stops at Auburn (2006-07), Eastern Washington (2005), Gonzaga (2004) and Rhode Island (2002-03).

 With the Eagles, Goral helped push the program to its first appearance in the NCAA Tournament in 2011.
-Morehead State posted a 121-42 overall and 77-12 OVC mark during his five seasons, including a 42-2 league mark in past three seasons.
+Morehead State posted a 121-42 overall and 77-12 OVC mark during his five seasons, including a 42-2 league mark from 2010-12.

 Prior to the 2012 season, Goral was promoted to associate head coach after four seasons as an assistant.
-The Eagles swept the OVC slate, going 16-0, and wining 24-striaght matches before falling in the OVC Championship match to Belmont, who they beat twice during the regular season.
+The Eagles swept the OVC slate, going 16-0, and winning 24-straight matches before falling in the OVC Championship match to Belmont, who they beat twice during the regular season.

 “Campbell provides me with a great opportunity as a head coach to help change this program’s identity,” said Goral.
 “There is great potential with the Camels and one of my goals is to make this one of the top programs in the Big South Conference on an annual basis.”